ECCC-ASTD-MRD/gem/README.md

 # Instructions in a nutshell

-**Even if we recommend using 5.2 branch, please note that it is a development version, as 5.1 is the stable version.
-Benchmarks should be used with 5.2.**
+**The 5.2 branch is a development version.
+The 5.1 branch is the stable version, used in production at the Canadian Meteorological Centre.
+Benchmarks must be used with 5.2 version.**

 See below for extended instructions.
 Further details are can be found in [GEM's manual](doc/GEM-manual.pdf) (PDF).